sepiabrown/DeCo-Diff.nix/README.md

 ## 📚 Citation & Reference

-If you find MAD-AD useful in your research, please cite our work:
+If you find DeCo-Diff useful in your research, please cite our work:

 ```bibtex
 @article{beizaee2025correcting,